 How to Get Around Vietnam

-Most backpackers choose to explore Vietnam via bus network.
-Buses in Vietnam are cheap, plenty are hop-on/hop-off style tickets, and they have ever-increasing presence of Air Con.
+Most backpackers choose to explore Vietnam via the bus network.
+They are cheap and have an ever-increasing presence of air conditioning.
 Basically, they are a broke backpackers dream.

 Travelling by Motorbike in Vietnam

-I picked myself up a Honda Win Manual Motorbike second hand from one of the many backpackers selling their bikes in Ho Chi Minh.
-I paid around $300 and for the few weeks I had it, only some minor repairs were needed.
+I picked myself up a Honda Win Manual Motorbike second-hand from one of the many backpackers selling their bikes in Ho Chi Minh.
+I paid around $300 and, for the few weeks I had it, only some minor repairs were needed.
+However, you can always rent your own bike, but this can end up racking up fast.
+Plus, you have to pay for gas along the way with either option.

-I’d also onsider bringing a dedicated tent for your motorbike if you want to save money on accommodation.
-I usually rocked up to a restaurant for dinner & politely asked if I could set up there for the night, they always said yes & never charged me a dime.
+I’d also consider bringing a dedicated tent for your motorbike if you want to save money on accommodation.
+I usually rocked up to a restaurant for dinner & politely asked if I could set up there for the night.
+They nearly always said yes and never charged me a dime.

 Working in Vietnam